pkalivas/radiate/docs/source/gp/pgm.md

     Probabilistic Graphical Models (PGMs) are currently being developed and integrated into radiate.
 This documentation will be updated to reflect the latest features and capabilities as they become available.

-    As of the next release of radiate (1.2.21) the current (1.2.20) state of PGMs will be deprecated and removed. ie: the current PGM implementation will be replaced with a more robust and feature-complete version in the upcoming release.

 Probabilistic Graphical Models (PGMs) in radiate allow for the representation and manipulation of probabilistic relationships between variables.
 They are a way to represent, reason about, and compute with uncertainty by combining probability theory and graph theory.
 They provide a structured framework for modeling complex systems where variables are interdependent and uncertainty is inherent.